TheMorc/Morbot/README.md

 - **--latestvideo** also known as **--latestmorcvideo** **--morcvideo** **--lastvideo** **--lastvideobymorc**| this command pulls video list from my channel **[Morc](https://youtube.com/riskoautobus)** and sends link of latest video.

-- **--weather** | this command takes weather for town Topoľčany(small town near Biskupová, village where Morc lives) from **[OpenWeather Api](https://openweathermap.org/api)** in JSON format deserialzed with Json.NET to send temperature and look outside
+- **--weather** | this command takes weather of town/village that you can choose.If you dont specify any town then it will be defaulted to Topoľčany(small town near Biskupová, village where Morc lives).Weather is taken from **[OpenWeather Api](https://openweathermap.org/api)** in JSON format deserialzed with Json.NET to send temperature and look outside.

 - **--time** | pulls time from my pc(one of simplest commands with whoami, i think this command can have use if someone on the other side of world doesnt know where i live and wants to know the time here.)